composable-operator/composable/README.md

           # [Optional] the discovered object's namespace, if doesn't present, the Composable object namespace will be used
           # namespace: my-namespace

+          # [Optional] if present, and the destination value cannot resolved, if for example a checking object does not .
+          # or the field is not set, teh default value will be used instead.
+          # defaultValue: "value"

           # [Optional] format-transformers, array of the available values, which are:
           # ToString 		- transforms interface to string